In early 2019 we started work with CAMPARI Group driving fame for its portfolio of whiskey and rum brands.

-Our brief for Wray & Nephew is to build awareness and consideration amongst Jamaican-connected 20 – 30 year olds, by reaching them in unique and disruptive ways.
-Our brand strategy is linked to drive overall sales while retaining the brand’s cultural relevance, credibility, and community love.
-The goal is to give the brands audience a reason to choose Wray & Nephew as their drink of choice by continuously adding value and leaving a positive lasting impression.
+Our brief for Wray & Nephew was to build awareness and consideration amongst Jamaican-connected 20 – 30 year olds, by reaching them in unique and disruptive ways.
+Our brand strategy was linked to drive overall sales while retaining the brand’s cultural relevance, credibility, and community love.
+The goal was to give the brand’s audience a reason to choose Wray & Nephew as their drink of choice by continuously adding value and leaving a positive lasting impression.

 Wray & Nephew Overproof rum is a Jamaican icon.
 We looked at the pillars of Jamaican culture within London and saw that gentrification, high street degradation and government austerity had taken its toll.
 As a brand that stands for community, we wanted to look at how we could help.
 We identified that music is the universal unifier, bringing people together regardless of class or culture.

 The Wray & Nephew team created the‘Wray Residency’ platform in the summer of 2019 to embed the brand in core communities around London.
 The events saw the brand work with local talent, creating a special one-off experience for the local community through intimate pop-up gigs in unusual community hotspots and empty retail spaces.
 This real-world activation was supported with a refined social strategy that saw a number of social channels close and focus brought to Instagram as our primary channel.
 Optimising different formats across the platform and incredibly targeted paid media we were able to inform, engage and grow our target audience by 44%.